kallaway/100-days-of-code/README.md

 - Gsap Animation
 - Object Oriented Programming in JS
 - Create more front-end websites
-- Learn Vue js
+- Learn Vue/react js
-- Learn reat Js
 - Pug and/or Haml
 - Improve in refactoring code and degugging

 This are the sections I am going to focus on to improve my front end skills.
-I hope during or by the end of the challange I will have a job in front end development.
+I hope during or by the end of the challange I will have a job in front end development or freelancing.

 ### Contents